maciejg-git/litewind-alpine-documentation/components/datepicker.md

         name: "adjacentMonths",
         type: ["Boolean"],
         default: "true",
         description: "If true days from previous and next month are displayed.
-Classes for these days can be modified in the `class:adjacent` attribute in the template.", },
+Classes for these days can be modified in the `class-adjacent` attribute in the template.", },
     {
         name: "locale",